-I’m not a doctor or a personal trainer so this is based on my own research and personal results:
+I’m not a doctor, although I am a certified personal trainer.
+This is based on my own research and my individual results:

 - Weight Loss: When I’m trying to lose weight, the only way I see significant results is when I incorporate more strength training into my workout schedule.